rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

-# 1. Searching the State Space
+# Weeks 01-02: Searching the State Space

 ## State Space

-State: object representing a possible configuration of the world (**agent and environment**)
+State: object representing a possible configuration of the world (**agent and environment**).

-State space: set of all possible states (cross product of all elements of the state)
+State space: set of all possible states (cross product of all elements of the state).

 ## State Space Graphs